Skip to content

 9. Choose Metrics

 Decide which metrics are most important for measuring the success of your video.
 You might think that the most important metric is views, but that’s not always the case.
 Think about what you’re really trying to accomplish with this video.
-Might click-through rate be a better gauge of success?
-Or even conversions?
+Often the true goal is conversions.
+The graphic below offers some useful video marketing metrics and their definitions.

 Pro Tip: Hoping to go viral is not a strategy.
 Focus on measurable metrics that you can track.
 Then make thoughtful adjustments to achieve consistent growth.